dragonlock2/dragonlock2.github.io/_posts/2023-07-03-moving-to-jekyll.md

   teaser: /assets/img/jekyll_logo.png
 ---

 Nothing much to see here.
-If the process gets rocky, I'll add some comments.
+The process was pretty smooth, only had to do a little custom HTML and CSS to get things more right.